 |I have been doing needle work in one form or another all my life.
-My grandmother and older sister taught me to embroider, and my mother taught me to machine sew.
+My grandmother and older sister taught me to embroider, and my mother taught me to sew on a machine.
 Along the way I’ve cross-stitched, needlepointed, crocheted, knitted, woven, spun, hooked, and appliqued everything and anything.
 I discovered quilting about 2006, when I needed to fill up some wall space with some sound-absorbing material, and my first quilt, the ‘Mountain Quilt’, was born.
-With a lot of encouragement from Marti Cummins and the gang at Marti’s Patchwork Cottage, and some classes at John C. Campbell Folk School, I’ve been working on developing my own techniques and my own style, and have had a marvelous adventure in fabric along the way.Originally from Aiken, South Carolina, I’ve lived in Seattle and Bellingham, Washington, and San Francisco, California.
-I have a masters degree in Ecology from UNC Chapel Hill and also spent many years as an estate gardener, and later as a field biologist and land manager.
+With a lot of encouragement from Marti Cummins and the gang at Marti’s Patchwork Cottage (now long out of business), and some classes at John C. Campbell Folk School, I’ve been working on developing my own techniques and my own style, and have had a marvelous adventure in fabric along the way.Originally from Aiken, South Carolina, I’ve lived in Seattle and Bellingham, Washington, and San Francisco, California.
+I have a masters degree in Ecology from UNC Chapel Hill (concentrated in plant geography), and spent many years as an estate gardener, and later as a field biologist and land manager.
+The biggest feather in my cap in that respect is that I wrote (with help) the management plan for Hitchcock Woods, the largest privately owned urban forest in North America, and home to the National Champion Long Leaf Pine.
+With that, my days of field work came to an end.

 In 2000, along with husband/luthier Tom Fellenbaum we opened Acoustic Corner, a musical instrument shop in Black Mountain, NC.
+While Tom built instruments in the back, I ran the showroom, kept the books, and spent ten years repairing violins.
 We sold the business in 2016 and though I no longer repair violins, I still play old-time banjo.